rweather/arduinolibs/README.md

 Recent significant changes to the library
 -----------------------------------------

+Apr 2023:

+Brad Bock contributed a RNG back end for newer AVR chips that uses Custom Configurable Logic (CCL) to generate an unstable clock source instead of using the CPU watchdog as on older AVR chips.

 Feb 2023:

 NIST has selected ASCON as the winner of the Lightweight Cryptography